digital-blueprint/relay-example-bundle/README.md

-# DBP API Starter Bundle
+# Relay Template Bundle

-This Symfony bundle can be used as a template for creating new bundles for the DBP API project.
+This Symfony bundle can be used as a template for creating new bundles for the DBP Relay project.

-When including this bundle into your DBP API server it will gain the following
+When including this bundle into your API server it will gain the following
 features:

 * A custom `./bin/console` command